 Location: 43 Ambury Road, Mangere Bridge

 Ambury Regional Park Campground is a basic campsite located 35 minutes from the Auckland CBD inside a working farm on the Manukau Harbour.
 Bookings can only be made six months in advance for campgrounds.
 There are ten hardstands available on a first-come first-served basis.
-Ambury Park is a working farm, kids will love getting up close and personal with the sheep, pigs, cows and horses.
-If you are a keen bird watcher you can discover around 86 species of birds at Ambury Park.
+Ambury Park is a working farm, so kids will love getting up close and personal with the sheep, pigs, cows, and horses.
+If you are a keen bird watcher, you can discover around 86 species of birds at Ambury Park.
 Ambury Campground is a great place for camping in Auckland.

 |Drinking water||Parking||Ranger Office||Ranger Contact Phone|

 |Horse Riding||Lamb Feeding||Mountain Biking||Picnics|